 Some patients are shocked by these recommendations.
 We just want you to realize that without consistent wear of your retainers, there is a strong possibility that the beautiful, straight teeth you now possess, will not be there forever.

 For the first 3-6 months after your treatment is complete, you will be asked to wear your retainers about 20-22 hours per day.
 The majority of patients who have done the required hours in the first 3-6 months, are then advised to wear them only while sleeping.
-Two years after completing your treatment, you can slowly start to wear them fewer nights per week, but never less than 1 or 2 nights per week if you want to maintain that smile!
+One year after completing your treatment, you can slowly start to wear them fewer nights per week, but never less than 1 or 2 nights per week if you want to maintain that smile!

 Types of Retainers

 Retainers are custom-made and can be removable or fixed.